Light2288/lightstimulus-static-site-nextjs/ai_prompts/functional_and_behavioural_aspects.md

-if this will ever be a component for the site, if one card works better in the homepage and the other card works better in the projects page) No particular UI Kit or design token will be used, the styling will be made with the Tailwind library and Tailwind configurations as said before
+if this will ever be a component for the site, if one card works better in the homepage and the other card works better in the projects page) No particular UI Kit or design token will be used, the styling will be made with the Tailwind library and Tailwind configurations as said before.
+For the component architecture, do not use separate client/server components strictly per Next.js best practice (e.g. Header = client, Footer/Layout = server), use a simpler all-client structure for uniform animation/state handling.
+All UI components (Header, Footer, Layout, etc.) should remain client components for consistency in state and animation.
+Use server components only for metadata or static SEO injection inside layout files.

 ## 🧠 Analytics & Integrations